 Get an image with Chef installed

-I went over to the Docker Hub to search for an image with Chef preinstalled, but exposed as a volume.
+I went over to the Docker Hub to search for an image with Chef preinstalled, but exposed as

 Since using floating versions like

-latest is not proper release management, I also tag my images with
+latest is not proper release management, I also tag my

-the Chef version installed.
+images with the Chef version installed.

 Prepare your application Chef setup